advanced diagnosis and treatment

-- Healthcare institution registries maintain data on all patients diagnosed and/or treated for cancer at their facility.
-Healthcare facilities report cancer cases to the central or state Cancer Registry as required by law
+Healthcare institution registries maintain data on all patients diagnosed and/or treated for cancer at their facility - cases are reported to the central or state Cancer Registry as required by law.

 - Local, state and national cancer agencies use registry data in defined areas to make important public health decisions that maximize the effectiveness of limited public health funds, such as the placement of screening programs